Web3 Bits and Bytes

 For eg.

-operates on Byzantine Fault Tolerance consensus mechanism.
+Stellar operates on Byzantine Fault Tolerance consensus mechanism.

 A decentralized ledger that uses this mechanism can have some nodes providing inaccurate data for validation.
 These nodes may be corrupt and intentionally misuse the network.